-Why is diversification important in P2P financing?
+Why is diversification important in SME Digital Financing?

 Investors may lose their entire principal amount

-To understand the concept more clearly, please refer to our illustrations below on the different approaches taken by Investor A and Investor B on their investment of RM10,000 each onto a P2P financing platform.
+To understand the concept more clearly, please refer to our illustrations below on the different approaches taken by Investor A and Investor B on their investment of RM10,000 each onto a digital financing platform.

 Investor A – High Concentration Approach